flamebyrd/makesite/README.md

 Layout/Theme
 ------

+If you are happy with the current layout of the archive's pages, you can skip this section.

-In this project, the layout template files are located in the [theme directory](theme).
+The layout template files are located in the [theme directory](theme).
 Two themes are provided by default:
 * Default
 * Minimal